 Exhortation – encourages others toward spiritual maturity and motivates to live righteously.

 Teaching – Communicating knowledge, making known the truth of God’s Word with accuracy

 Administration – organizing, administering, promoting leadership

 She is an ordained deaconess and commissioned by the Elder Board for conflict resolution work.
-Oletha serves on the Board of Peacemaker Ministries and is a Certified Christian Conciliator™, Certified Management Specialist, Certified in Christian Prevention Relationship Enhancement, and Certified Human Behavior Consultant.
+Oletha serves on the Board of Peacemaker Ministries, the Board of Ambassadors of Reconciliation, and is a Certified Christian Conciliator™, Certified Management Specialist, Certified in Christian Prevention Relationship Enhancement, and Certified Human Behavior Consultant.
 Her formal education includes a BS in Mathematics, Juris Doctor, and Master of Arts in Christian Education.
+Via video conferencing, she also teaches biblical conflict resolution to students in Pakistan and Uganda.
 Oletha was born in Okmulgee County, Oklahoma, where she enjoyed growing up on the 160-acre family farm.
 She is single with wonderful siblings, nieces, and nephews.
 She enjoys reading, writing, fellowshipping with the body of Christ, and hanging out with her siblings.
 You can purchase her book Diversity Of A Different Kind on Amazon.
 It provides a fresh approach to resolving everyday conflict.